oliviawilson2003/blog/building-a-python-data-pipeline-integrating-algorithms-and-cicd-for-ios.md

         pytest
 </pre>

-This configuration installs Python dependencies, runs tests, and ensures your Python code works before any changes are merged.
+This configuration will help in installing Python dependencies, performing test runs and checking whether the Python code is alright before any merge is done.

-1.  **CI/CD for iOS**: For iOS, you can use **Xcode Cloud** or **Fastlane** to automate building and deploying your app.
-Fastlane can be set up in your GitHub Actions workflow for iOS deployment.
+1.  **CI/CD for iOS**: For iOS, the two common ways are **Xcode Cloud** and **Fastlane** for both building and deployment of the app Once Fastlane can be integrated into GitHub Actions for iOS.

 Here’s a simple Fastlane setup for deploying your app:

 <pre>import pandas as pd</pre>

-This will guide you through the setup.
-Once Fastlane is set, it can automatically build and upload your app to the App Store, or even distribute it to testers.
+This will lead you through the process of setup.
+Once the Fastlane is defined, it is possible to use it to compile and deploy the app onto the App Store or even to testing without developing it from the scratch.

 ### Connecting Everything Together

-The final step is combining the Python data pipeline with iOS.
-You can expose your Python algorithm as an API using **Flask** or **FastAPI**.
-The iOS app can then call this API to get the processed data or predictions.
+The last process is to integrate the Python data pipeline with iOS.
+To expose your Python algorithm as an API you have the freedom to choose **Flask** or **FastAPI**.
+As a result, this API can be called by the iOS app to provide itself the processed data or predictions.

 Here’s a quick example of creating a simple API with Flask: